How Did Phishing Start?

 An email crafted with these details has higher chances of being opened and phished.

 The best way to prevent these attacks is by carefully reading the sender’s email address.
 If you are not sure about the characters in an email address, then copy and paste it in the notepad to check the use of numeric or special characters.
+You can also configure security settings on Gmail and Outlook.

 2. Mass Target – Brand Impersonation